gilbert-rehling/node-email-service-api/README.md

 ## ToDo:
 The JWT implementation is only a placeholder.
 I wont be implementing JWT in the front-end section.
 Some config values should be stored as ENV values instead of within a local config.
 The validation on the POST data is only rudimentary, and would require further checks to ensure valid content is being provided.
+I get a security warning (Known moderate severity security vulnerability detected in hoek < 4.2.1 defined in package-lock.json) from Github related to a secondary dependency created by one of the services I have used.
+I'm not bothering with it as this is only a test project.
+I assume the vendor with eventually get their act together and sort it out.

 ## React Front End
 This is a simple front end, with a single form.